Johan-rosa/anthropic-api/README.md

 # ANTHROPIC API for R users

-Tools to use the claude/anthropic LLM model from R.
+Tools to use the [claude/anthropic](https://docs.anthropic.com/en/home) LLM model's API from R.

 ## Usage